gauravsinhaweb/whatthecv-backend/.github/README.md

 ### 1. Keep Backend API Alive (`keep-alive.yml`)

-This workflow runs every 10 minutes to ping the backend API, helping to prevent the Fly.io instance from idling out due to inactivity.
+This workflow runs every 2 hours to ping the backend API, helping to prevent the Fly.io instance from idling out due to inactivity.

 **Functionality:**
 - Makes a simple HTTP request to the API root endpoint